sleepingkiwi/jonathanbaggaley/src/work/grain.md

 projectDate: "2018"
-description: In his 1966 film *Blow Up*, director Michelangelo Antonioni contrasts photographer Thomas's quest for truth in images with that of artist Bill whose abstract expressionist paintings bear more than a passing a resemblance to the grain that frustrates Thomas's search for clarity.
+description: In his 1966 film *Blow Up*, director Michelangelo Antonioni contrasts photographer Thomas's quest for truth in images with that of artist Bill whose abstract expressionist paintings bear more than a passing resemblance to the grain that frustrates Thomas's search for clarity.
 In the film, Thomas seems trapped in the world of appearances and the analogy escapes him.
 Antonioni's genius lies in his ability to suggest that the solace that